Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 Everybody knows this.

-And once again, the interesting thing about this is uh who who is it that gets all the credit all the time for Democrats being so concerned about seasoned citizens and their social security and their health care?
+And once again, the interesting thing about this is who is it that gets all the credit all the time for Democrats being so concerned about seasoned citizens and their social security and their health care?

-And yet who is it that can't wait for them to get out of the way?
+I can't wait for them to get out of the way.

 So they have to spend money on them because they're no longer worthwhile to anybody in terms of voters.